It’s been a while since LinkedIn has introduced native conversion tracking for ads and sponsored content. But what does it mean for you?

 - Cost Per Conversion – The average amount that you paid for a conversion.

-- Return on Advertising Spend – Your Total Conversion Value divided by your total spend.
+- Return on Ad Spend – Your Total Conversion Value divided by your total spend.
 A critical metric to measure the success of your campaigns.

 Have you got up and running with LinkedIn conversion tracking?
 Or are you struggling to get more from sponsored content?
 We’d like to hear from you.